m1k1o/osx-in-docker/README.md

 ## Get HDD from container

 You started first container without persistency keeping in mind?
 We've got you covered!
-Run container only as `/bin/bash` so we can get data from it.
+Run container with bash as entrypoint, so we can get data from it.
 This ensures, that no data will be written to disk while copying.

 ```
-docker run --name osx-in-docker --rm osx /bin/bash
+docker run --name --entrypoint /bin/bash osx-in-docker --rm osx
 docker cp osx-in-docker:/home/arch/OSX-KVM/mac_hdd_ng.img mac_hdd_ng.img
 ```